nesi/training-environment/deployment-checklist.md

 - adjust `ood_apps`
   - check `version` and `k8s_container`
   - enable required apps
-  - set which images to pre-pull
+  - set which images to pre-pull (don't choose too many, we have limited space currently on the worker nodes and pre-pulling will fail if you exhaust it)
-- set `enable_pod_prepull` if desired (should default to on probably)
+- set `enable_pod_prepull` if desired (should default to on probably, sometimes we have experience really slow pulls, this helps with that)
 - set `control_plane_flavor`, usually to `balanced1.4cpu8ram` for production
 - set `cluster_worker_count` and `worker_flavor` to have enough capacity for the number of users